 - Incubators and Accelerators: These organizations can offer money for these new businesses within their ideas, as well as recommendations, work space and many more resources that would help the startups launch their business.

-Each of them has a unique role in contributing one of the most valuable resources – capital – at the very conception of a business idea.
+Each of them has a unique role in contributing one of the most valuable resources – capital – at the very conception of a business idea based on startup market research services.

 Seed Funding